apache/inlong-website/community/how-to-become-a-committer.md

 ---
-title: How to Become a Committer or PPMC
+title: How to Become a Committer or PMC
 sidebar_position: 4
 ---